Los Angeles Violent Crimes Lawyer

 Assault and Battery are actually two separate crimes.
-A simple assault charge is an attempted Battery.
+A simple assault charge is an attempted battery.
 And a simple battery charge is when a person uses any unwanted force of touching on another.
-Battery can be something as simple as grabbing someone without their consent.
+The battery can be something as simple as grabbing someone without their consent.

 Assault with a Deadly Weapon